bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 .. note::

   If the default value is defined in the ``parameter_annotation_decorator``, Queue Server ignores the default value defined in the header.
-A default value in the header is **required** if the default value is defined in the decorator.
+Processing of the plan fails if the default value for a parameter is defined in the decorator, but missing in the function header.
+(A default value in the header is **required** if the default value is defined in the decorator.)

 Parameter Descriptions in Docstring
 -----------------------------------